 - The fellowship is not meant to cover salary costs, overhead costs of institutes attached to the applicant, medical insurance, and private travel.
 Expenses of spouses, dependents and relatives travelling with the recipient will not be covered.

 - All expenses are to be receipted.
 Exceptions may apply where receipts cannot be obtained in certain circumstances in the Philippines, as per ANU policies.

 - Fellows are responsible for securing ethics approval, where relevant.

 - Fellows are responsible for securing the approval of their institutions/organisations to undertake the fellowship, where required.
 This includes securing travel approval and authorization to conduct collaborative research, where required.

-- All grant awardees are also obliged to submit copies of their research outputs and to give a presentation on their activities upon request as part of the Philippine Forum Series, Philippine Update Conference, or any of the Philippines Project’s events or activities.
+- All grant awardees are obliged to submit copies of their research outputs; to publish an online article (roughly 1000 words) summarising their findings; and to give a presentation on their activities upon request as part of the Philippine Forum Series, Philippine Update Conference, or any of the Philippines Project’s events or activities.